IaaS For Private Sector

 Security and Compliance

-• Data Encryption: Encrypt data at rest and in transit to safeguard against breaches.
+• Encryption: Use encryption for data at rest and in transit to protect sensitive information.

 Cost Optimization Strategies

-• Automation: Use tools to automatically scale resources based on demand.
+• Auto-Scaling: Implement auto-scaling to adjust resources dynamically based on demand.

 Future trends in iaas for the private sector